BuildOnViction/tomox-sdk/WEBSOCKET_API.md

 where

-- \<baseTokenAddress> is the Ethereum address of the base token contract,
+- \<baseTokenAddress> is the TomoChain address of the base token contract,
-- \<quoteTokenAddress> is the Ethereum address of the quote token contract,
+- \<quoteTokenAddress> is the TomoChain address of the quote token contract,
 - \<duration> is the duration (in units, see param below) of each candlestick
 - \<units> is the unit used to represent the above duration: "minute", "hour", "day", "week", "month"
 - \<from> is the beginning timestamp from which ohlcv data has to be queried